 – the bigger the ego, the harder the fall

 – When we lose, we have a choice: Are we going to make it a lose-lose situation for ourselves and everyone involved?
 Or will it be a lose… and then win?

 – When you take ego out of the equation, other people’s opinions and external markers won’t matter as much

 – A person who judges himself based on his own standards doesn’t crave the spotlight the same way as someone who lets applause dictate success

 – People learn from their failures.
 Seldom do they learn anything from success

-– Training was like sweeping the floor.
+– The training was like sweeping the floor.
 Just because we’ve done it once, doesn’t mean the floor is clear forever.
 Every day the dust comes back.
 Every day we must sweep

-Alright, I hope you’ve learn something from this post.
-These 3 self–help / personal development books are available in Amazon, in your Local bookstores.
-In Singapore it is available in Kinokuniya.
+Alright, I hope you’ve learned something from this post.
+These 3 self-help / personal development books are available in Amazon, in your Local bookstores.
+In Singapore, it is available in Kinokuniya bookstore.